Jo Boardman lost her sight to a stroke in 2025 — now she's training to represent New Zealand as a blind archer at the World Championships

 Your donation funds specialist VI archery equipment, coaching, club fees, competition entries, domestic and international travel, a trained spotter at every shoot, physio and strength work, and classification costs on Jo's road to the World Championships.

-Thank you for being part of this 🎯
+Thank you, as always, for being part of Jo's journey.

 Your message will be displayed on the page and emailed to the donor.